 Pay Data Used.
 To identify the median employee, we derived compensation information from our payroll records for fiscal 2017.
-We used a consistently applied compensation measure (CACM) which included total taxable income, or equivalent.
+We used a consistently applied compensation measure ("CACM"), which included total taxable income, or equivalent.
 We converted the amount of compensation paid to non-U.S. employees to U.S. dollars using average foreign currency exchange rates for 2017.
 We annualized compensation for employees hired during 2017.

-The employee whose CACM was at the median of the employee population, determined as described above, is the "median employee" for purposes of the comparison to Mr. Ferriola's annual total compensation.
+The employee whose CACM was at the median of the employee population, determined as described above, was the "median employee" for purposes of the comparison to Mr. Ferriola's annual total compensation in 2017.
+As noted above, because the 2017 median employee has had a material change in compensation, we identified an employee substantially similar to the 2017 median employee for use in this year's pay ratio calculation.